Man Utd Champions League challengers? Solskjaer's sloppy side may struggle to get out of group

 As the terrace chant goes, 'You’ve only come to see United.'
 And with the number of red shirts in the home end, it felt very apt in the circumstances.

-A couple of hundred locals had waited outside the team hotel desperate to get a glimpse of Ronaldo and there were signs held aloft in all four stands of the ground begging for the shirts of one of Solskjaer’s stars.
+A couple hundred locals had waited outside the team hotel desperate to get a glimpse of Ronaldo, and there were signs held aloft in all four stands of the ground begging for the shirts of one of Solskjaer’s stars.

 But those signs were nowhere to be seen at full time, after Young Boys had pulled off a remarkable yet fully deserved victory against a disorganised United side that lacked shape and a coherent game plan following Wan-Bissaka's dismissal.